-The Swiss Bankers Association published the first version of its brochure “Risks Involved in Trading Financial Instruments” in November 2019, this provides general information on financial services and the risks attached to the trading, buying, selling and custody of financial instruments as well as information on the risks of investing in different types of financial instrument.
+The Swiss Bankers Association published in June 2023 a revised version of its brochure “Risks Involved in Trading Financial Instruments” which provides general information on financial services, including sustainability-related financial risks, risks attached to the trading, buying, selling and custody of financial instruments as well as information on the risks of investing in different types of financial instrument.

-Once available, KIDs will be made accessible via a dedicated repository by using the following link: https://finsa.privatebanking.hsbc.com
+KIDs are accessible via a dedicated repository by using the following link: KIDs repository

 Tariff information / Costs & charges

 The financial services brochure provides a brief description of the financial services made available by the Bank.

 The tariff brochure includes the Bank’s standard tariffs and services and is updated periodically.

 You may ask your Relationship Manager for a report on all costs and charges you have incurred for a specific period in connection with the financial services provided to you by the Bank free of charge.